NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/browser extension based attacks/sandFOX. secure sandboxed and isolated environment for firefox browser.md

 ## Approach

+The authors have ==rewritten and modified SELinux configuration files to limit the behavior of Firefox and its extensions==

 **SandFOX architecture**

 ![[sandbox_browser_sandfox.png]]

 - We configure the OS using SELinux policies so that the browser can achieve its functionalities in restrictive environment
 - We rewrites the SELinux policies to create a virtual cage (sandFOX) in which we can lock up Firefox browser.
-The browser running in sandFOX environment is able to achieve required functionalities but in an isolated environment
+- The browser running in sandFOX environment is able to achieve required functionalities but in an isolated environment

 ## Evaluation

-- We evaluate our sandFOX and security policies using malicious and critical resource eating extensions.
-We show how these extensions can attack if a browser does not use sandFOX policies.
+We evaluate our sandFOX and security policies using malicious and critical resource eating extensions.
+SandFOX successfully defends against:
+- file system attacks (an extension is not able to read sensitive file, such as `/etc/passwd`)
+- process attacks (an extension is not able to launch an arbitrary process)
+- network attacks (an extension cannot execute cross-domain requests)
+- memory attacks (reduced significantly the opportunities for [[buffer overflow]] or [[RCE (Remote Code Execution)]])

+Using sandFOX leads to a minimal performance overhead (max 1 second slower)
 ## Limits

 - The author considered only Firefox browser